These materials and activity ideas definitely come in handy for keeping kids busy when I just gotta get something done!

 Pipe Cleaners.
 Add a colander or a strainer of some sort with big enough holes to fit pipe cleaners through and let your child poke the pipe cleaners through the holes.
 You could also use a spice container with large enough holes to fit the pipe cleaners through!

 Straws.
-If you’re comfortable with your child having a scissors, hand them some straws with a pair of scissors and let your child cut them up.
-If not, have straws some already cut up handy with some yarn, or a shoestring, and thread away.
+If you’re comfortable with your child having scissors, hand them some straws with a pair of scissors and let your child cut them up.
+If not, have straws some already cut up along with some yarn or a shoestring, and thread away.

 Tupperware.
 Let your toddler raid your Tupperware drawer.
 Stacking up the bowls will be fun enough, but they can even match up lids to their counterparts.
 And then take them apart and start over again

 Blocks.
 Get out the blocks!
 Legos, wooden blocks, whatever you have.
 Make a game of transporting them from one place to another and they’ll be busy for a while.
 An older child can do some sorting by color or size, or make patterns.

 Craft Sticks.
 Much like ribbons, crafts sticks are great entertainment to stick in and pull out of things.
 Try a bottle with a narrow opening.
 Or cut slits in the top of a plastic lid.

 Pom Poms.
 A muffin tin with pom poms adds a lot of entertainment (think sorting by colors or size), and so does any container with a wide enough lid that you can cut a small hole in it to poke the poms poms through.

 Game Pieces.
 Game pieces such as Dominoes, or Scrabble pieces, have a lot of potential.